jdockray/citydistance/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file.
+See the [LICENSE](LICENSE) file.